 • Ability to meet tight, sometimes simultaneous, deadlines with a keen ability to prioritize and partner with others to meet common goals.

-• Advanced experience in MS Office, especially Word, Excel, Outlook, and PowerPoint; experience with Salesforce and Zoom a plus.
+• Advanced experience in MS Office: Word, Excel, Outlook, PowerPoint, and Adobe; experience with Salesforce a plus.

-• Experience in web-based document management tools and practices.
-Willingness to learn new software tools and use them for program support.
+• Willingness to learn new software tools and use them for program support.

 • Proficiency with problem solving, analysis, and applying appropriate level of judgment.